rmoody3/zambia_gs/README.md

 browseVignettes("zambiags")
 ```

-To view the slides used in presenting this projcet, follow the external/slides folder path.
+To view the slides used in presenting this project, follow the external/slides folder path.

 To access the Phenology data used in this analysis, follow the link below.
 https://airg.app.box.com/s/6cvc4cb4h4d0b1iny5jlmzbxk1phako3